 Lessons Learned From A Sober New Years Eve

 What I learned about staying sober on new years eve, was that all the nervousness I built up in my head ended up being for nothing.
 I was peer pressured a little bit that night (when I didn’t have one of my mocktails in-hand) but I didn’t give in.
 I was worried about needing alcohol to “loosen up” and be social, but that didn’t end up being true either.
-I was worried about being bombarded with the “Whys” that I’m not ready to answer yet, but my mocktail deception came in for the win.
+I was worried about being bombarded with the “Whys” but my mocktail deception came in for the win.
 I was worried about the night not being as “memorable” or “fun” without some kind of alcohol-fueled spontaneity, but that also ended up being untrue.

-My biggest takeaway though, was the overwhelming feeling of how PROUD I was.
-I navigated one of the heaviest drinking nights of the entire year without breaking a promise I had made to myself.
+My biggest takeaway though, was the overwhelming feeling of how proud I was.
+I navigated one of the heaviest drinking nights of the entire year without giving in to a habit I’ve decided I want to let go of.
 And that will always feel better than any hard cider or vodka-cran’s effect on me.

 Tips For Those Curious About Staying Sober

-First, I’d like to leave you with some thoughts if you’re someone like me.
-Someone who thinks that maybe they’d like to try sobriety out for awhile too.
-Live alcohol free for a time.
+To warp this post up, I’d like to leave you with some thoughts if you’re someone like me.
+Someone who thinks that maybe they’d like to try sobriety out for awhile.
 Let me say this as simply as I can:

 You’re not alone.